harena-lab/harena-docs/dccs/README.md

 * `topic` (optional) - the topic of the message sent by the trigger; when the topic is not specified, the topic is built from the label ("button/<label>/clicked");
 * `message` (optional) - a value included in the message body that accompanies the topic;
 * `divert` (optional) - how the trigger diverts the course of action: forward, round, or enclosed;
-* `variable` (optional) - a variable that receives the label or value of the trigger; if the variable name is followed by colon, it can indicate which field will be attributed to the variable, e.g., `variable="diagnostics:label`.
+* `variable` (optional) - a variable that receives the label or value of the trigger; if the variable name is followed by colon, it can indicate which field will be attributed to the variable, e.g., `variable="diagnostics:label`;
+* `inline` (optional) - when true, the button will be inline, i.e., it will follow in the text flow.

 ### Examples